Lamb cuts charts translated into Italian and French, what is the difference between lamb and abbacchio and how to cook the different cuts.

 This is my favourite part.
 If you want to know how I make the most of a leg of lamb, follow the next article:

-When Easter comes, we know Carrefour is offering special deals on Gigout d’agneau, so we always buy a big leg of lamb to cook on the barbecue.
+When Easter comes, we know our favourite supermarket is offering special deals on Gigout d’agneau, so we always buy a big leg of lamb to cook on the barbecue.
 While the upper part of the leg is lean and tender, the lower part, the shank, tends to be too tough for the barbecue.
-So we separate the leaner meat from the bone… Read more →
+So we separate the leaner meat from… Read more →